 As you go on your adventures, you may have barely realized the impact that these trips have on your recreational vehicle.
 The scorching sun, heavy rains, and dust may not seem like a big deal, but they affect the lifespan of your RV’s exterior parts.
 The main victims here are the roof and the wheels of your because they’re subjected to extreme conditions.

-So, if you own an RV, it would be prudent to employ preventive maintenance—after all, prevention is better than damage control.
+So, if you already own an RV or consider buying a used RV sales, it would be prudent to employ preventive maintenance—after all, prevention is better than damage control.
 Ignoring such a fact may cost you a lot of money and time when trying to make the necessary repairs.
 This article aims to guide you through some of the most effective tips that will help keep your RV looking new.

 1. Park It Under A Shade

 Shade structures are not only ideal for small cars, but recreational vehicles, too.
 Keep in mind that they are both made from similar materials, which may be easily damaged by too much exposure to the sun.
 The UV rays can be very damaging to your RV’s paint and dashboard materials.
 Therefore, if you want to have your recreational machine looking great for many years, you’d better build a shade for it.
 There are several metal RV covers that might come in handy in this project.
 As you embark on the construction, make sure to create a spacious room to avoid scratches when parking.

 Like any other machine, recreational vehicles are also prone to damages if left dirty.
 If bugs, black streaks, and dust are left on the surface for too long, it’ll be very hard to get rid of them.
 As such, your vehicles will have spots all over the exterior walls.
 The best way to avoid this problem is to wash your RV as soon as you arrive from your trip.